-We also considered the current regulatory and legislative environment, the current economic environment, our 2018 earnings and 2019 expected earnings.
-We view these factors as favorable.
-Although our market capitalization was less than our book equity during fourth-quarter 2018, it was concluded that our market capitalization in relation to our book equity does not indicate impairment of our reporting units' respective goodwill at December 31, 2018.
+We also considered the current regulatory and legislative environment, the current economic environment, our 2019 earnings, 2020 expected earnings, market expectations regarding our stock price, and our market capitalization in relation to book equity.
+Although our market capitalization was less than our book equity during 2019, it was concluded that our market capitalization in relation to our book equity does not indicate impairment of our reporting units' respective goodwill at December 31, 2019.